AI Design

 About

 Design is an iterative, situated, and highly visual form of reasoning.
-Our work in AI Design asks how computational systems can support that process without reducing design to prompt writing or automated image generation.
+Our work in AI Design asks how computational systems can support that process without reducing it to prompt writing or automated image generation.